-Full TitleRenal Tumors Classification, Biology and Banking Study (COG AREN03B2) Back to top
+Full TitleRenal Tumors Classification, Biology and Banking Study (COG AREN03B2)

 Collecting and storing samples of tumor tissue, blood, and urine from patients with cancer to study in the laboratory may help doctors learn more about changes that occur in DNA and identify biomarkers related to cancer.
 It may also help the study of cancer in the future.